biurad/php-annotations/README.md

 use Spiral\Attributes\AttributeReader;
 use Spiral\Attributes\Composite\MergeReader;

-// The doctrine annotation reader
+// The doctrine annotation reader requires doctrine/annotations library
 $doctrine = new AnnotationReader();

 // With spiral/attributes library, we can use PHP 8 attributes in PHP 7.2 +